Skip to Content

 Biking the Golden Gate Bridge

 San Francisco was the first stop on our South West US road trip, but we didn’t actually set eyes on ‘that bridge’ until our third day in the city.
-Even from the forty sixth floor of our San Francisco hotel the iconic bridge was shrouded in swathes of swirling Pacific mist.
-San Francisco is well-known for the fog.
-But that didn’t matter because on our final day in the city we were set to ‘bike the bridge’ and see it up close and personal.

 Read more: 1 and 2 day Itineraries for San Francisco

-Golden Gate Bridge Bike Rental
+Golden Gate Bridge Bike Rentals

-There are a few San Francisco bike tours to choose from but we booked with Blazing Saddles.
-After arriving at their Hyde Street depot, we watched a short introductory film and got sized up for bikes and cycle helmets.
-For someone who’s only ridden a bike about three times in the last ten years, I was a tad nervous.
-Actually, very nervous.
+After arriving at their Hyde Street depot, we watched a short introductory film and got measured up for bikes and cycle helmets.
+As someone who’s only ridden a bike about three times in the last ten years, I was a little bit nervous.
+Actually, very nervous!

 Golden Gate Bike Tour and Alcatraz visit – Check rates and availability

-We were to meet our tour guide, Ken, and the rest of our group at The Aquatic Park near the cable car turnaround.
-There were around 18 of us altogether.
+We met our tour guide, Ken, and the rest of our group of 18 at The Aquatic Park near the cable car turnaround.
 Although it was a chilly, grey day, hanging around waiting for the rest of our group wasn’t a bad thing because we got to meet Freddie Flintoff and Jamie Redknapp!
-They were filming on the beach for ‘A League of their Own’.
-They were happy to pose for pics with us but, sadly, we didn’t have time to remove our geeky cycle helmets.

 Read more: Best things to see and do in San Francisco